• Do You Have Narcolepsy Symptoms?

 Sleep Paralysis

 Another symptom of sleeping sicknesss is temporary paralysis.
-This happens when without warning an individual suddenly cannot move their body even while fully awake.
+This happens when without warning an individual suddenly cannot move their body or speak, despite perceiving themselves to be fully awake.
 The state of sleep paralysis occurs most often while in a deep sleep or when on the verge of waking up.

 Hypnagogic Hallucinations